maxmilton/maxmilton.com/content/blog/2016-10-16-blood-glucose-conversion-mmolL-to-mgdl.md

   - nutrition
 ---

 To make blood sugar conversion from mmol/L to mg/dL easy, I've put together a blood glucose conversion calculator and chart.
-If you're not sure what mmol/L or mg/dL mean, see [unit of measurement](#unit-of-measurement) below<!--more-->.
+If you're not sure what mmol/L or mg/dL mean, see [unit of measurement](#unit-of-measurement) below.

 ---